Kyle-McNair/birth-generation-map/README.md

 Scrollytelling was used from [Scrollama.js](https://github.com/russellgoldenberg/scrollama) and [D3.js](https://d3js.org/), while the interactive dot-density map was used with [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/api/).

-The interactive dot-density map portrays the approximate population density of each birth generation.
-The map shows an approximate distribution of population count by birth generation at different zoom scales.
+The interactive dot-density map portrays the simple count of population by birth generation.
+Since the dot value changes by zoom level, the population stays at a simple count.
 Random dot placement does **not** imply that the count of that particular birth generation lives in that specific point location, it is to imply that there is a population count of that birth generation within that U.S. Census Block Group.

 ### Order of Scripting
 When organizing the data, these were the following scripts used in this order: